 Every question you answer in your application could have an impact on your ability to qualify for the benefits that you need.
 Unfortunately, thousands of qualifying individuals are denied benefits based on the answers they provided in their initial application.
 The appeals process is lengthy, and it can take months before you are approved for SSDI benefits.

-A lawyer may be able to assist you with every form, interview, or other step required for you to apply for SSDI.
+A social security disability lawyer may be able to assist you with every form, interview, or other step required for you to apply for SSDI.

 Call Our Team at Farmer & Morris Law, PLLC Today

 No matter what stage of the SSDI application process you are in, our team wants to help you.
 We understand how crucial getting SSDI benefits are for your health and wellbeing.

 Some services we can provide you with include:

 - Reviewing the answers you provided in your application for completion and accuracy.

 - Determining what information should be included in your application.